 5. Reduce Your Cravings As Much As Possible

 As much as possible, reduce your cravings.
 Don’t forget that one of the things that brought the weight you are now trying to lose today, is your inability to control yourself from eating the things you love.
 Friend, a little self-discipline or self-denial is required this time, if you must achieve your dream body.
-However, occasional indulgence, maybe one or two times a month, for you to satisfy your cravings is not a crime.
-I call it my “cheating days.”
-For me, I do a lot of ice cream and chocolates on such days.
+However, the occasional indulgence, maybe one or two times a month, for you to satisfy your cravings is not a crime.
+For me, I eat a lot of ice cream and chocolates on such days.
 After this, you go back to your new lifestyle, until it becomes a part of you.
-It will also get to a point that your taste bud wouldn’t just accept anything like before
+It will also get to a point that your taste buds wouldn’t just accept anything like before

 6. See Your Weight Loss More From A Health Angle And Not Just Aesthetics